Workshop on antimicrobial resistance concludes

 Organised by the UK aid-funded Fleming Fund Country Grant-DAI, the workshop was arranged to apprise the participants of the importance of AMR and the stewardship programmes that can be established to cope with issues related to AMR.

+In addition to the Chief Executive Officer of DRAP Asim Rauf, the workshop was addressed by Dr. Ayesha Rasheed, Team Lead of Fleming Fund Country Grant-DAI, Hafiz Alam Sher from the Provincial Pharmacovigilance Center, Punjab, Dr. Zikriya Saleem from the University of Lahore, and Dr. Huma Qureshi.
 Dr. Abdur Rashid, Director of DRAP’s Division of Pharmacy Services, hoped that with the help of DAI Fleming Fund, the hurdles currently being faced in data collection and surveillance system of AMR will soon be overcome.
-Dr Ayesha Rasheed said, “The Fleming Fund has identified growing AMR links to drugs; there is a need for comprehensive actions within the ‘One Health’ approach.”
+Following up on this, Dr Ayesha Rasheed said, “The Fleming Fund has identified growing AMR links to drugs; there is a need for comprehensive actions within the ‘One Health’ approach to efficiently tackle AMR.”
+She also shared the achievements and geographical presence of the programme in Pakistan.